Last updated November 1, 2021.

 Inflammation is a natural healing mechanism.

-But it can get stuck “on,” leading to inflammatory diseases like arthritis and allergies.
+But it can get stuck “on,” leading to inflammatory diseases such as allergies, arthritis, psoriasis, colitis, dermatitis, sinusitis, and any other health condition that ends in “itis.”

-When chronic inflammation sets up in the brain, it can cause a host of brain-related disorders including depression.
-(29)
+When chronic inflammation sets up in the brain, it can cause a host of brain-related disorders, including depression.

 Good bacteria protect the brain from inflammation by keeping the levels of pro-inflammatory chemical messengers called cytokines in check.